simonhammes/301-cloud-computing-project/slides/content/_index.md

 - _Messages_ and _services_ are defined in `.proto` files

 {{% note %}}
-- HTTP/2 is abstracted away: feels just like calling functions
+- HTTP/2 is abstracted away: feels more like calling a function
-- TODO: code-first also possible?
 {{% /note %}}

 ---